 Death Valley National Park

-Knwon for its striking desertscapes, thermometer-shattering climate, and all around extreme reputation, Death Valley National Park is most easily accessed through Las Vegas along one of Nevada’s wildest road trips: The Death Drive.
+Knwon for its striking desertscapes, thermometer-shattering climate, and all around extreme reputation, Death Valley National Park is most easily accessed through Las Vegas along one of Nevada’s wildest road trips: the Death Valley Rally.
 The lowest, hottest, and driest place in North America, Death Valley’s beauty is as varied as it is austere, characterized by miles of sweeping sand dunes, kaleidoscopic canyons, towering peaks, and a stunning assortment of native wildlife.
 Drink in the colors from panoramic viewpoints and stroll among rock formations and dry, salty lake beds.
 Or, to get a sense of just how extreme this Nevada national park can be, cruise up to Dante’s View, where on a clear day you can see Mount Whitney, meaning you’ve got the highest and lowest points in the Lower 48 in the exact same view.

 Lake Mead National Recreation Area